Discord improves conversations by finally adding threads

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-Discord conversations can often get into the hundreds of messages, and to simplify that chatter the company is launching “threads.”
+Discord conversations can often get into the hundreds of messages, and to simplify that chatter, the company is launching “threads.”

-And as simple as that sounds, it took more than a year for the company to bone up on the subject, consult with the most active of its 150 million monthly active users, and craft the solution, said Cherry Park, director of product marketing at Discord in an interview with GamesBeat.
+And as simple as that sounds, it took more than a year for the company to bone up on the subject, consult with the most active of its 150 million monthly active users, and craft the solution.
+This is according to Cherry Park, the director of product marketing at Discord, in an interview with GamesBeat.

-“It’s definitely work that we’re willing to do,” Park said.
+“It’s definitely work that we’re willing to do,” Cherry Park said.
 “We’re constantly building high-quality features for our users.
 And threads is one that has been requested almost every month in our support center.
 And even though it’s a labor of love on our part, we want to make sure it’s easy, right for users, and that it’s helpful.”

 She said that it hasn’t always been easy to catch up with the latest conversation within a channel.
 And it is easy to have conversations turn into rabbit holes full of debates, tangents, and off-topic chats.
 These side chats were never searchable, and so it wasn’t easy to figure out which epic conversations you should join.